 I love knowing I can make these dishes at home.
 And I’m not talking mediocre, either.
 I’m talking about cooking restaurant quality dishes at a fraction of the cost.
 Don’t get me wrong, I still love occasionally ordering take-out.
 Who doesn’t?
 But once you’ve mastered a dish to your own liking it’s hard to order the same dish again, especially knowing the home version is better.
 Enjoy!

 The aromatic and spicy Sichuan pepper is also known as the Szechwan pepper or Szechuan pepper.
 A popular spice commonly used in Asian cooking, it is not a pepper or peppercorn despite its name.
 The peppercorn is the outer coat of the (citrus) prickly-ash tree berry.
 When used in cooking, it imparts a slight aromatic, spicy numbing flavor.

-This popular Kung Pao Chicken recipe is a re-creation of a popular Chinese food dish commonly ordered at restaurants.
-Made with a savory spicy sauce, this recipe uses Chinese Sichuan pepper corns and dried red chili peppers.
+This popular Kung Pao chicken recipe is a re-creation of a popular Chinese food dish commonly ordered at restaurants.

 - 1 pound boneless, skinless, chicken breasts or thighs, cut into ½ - ¾ -inch cubes

 - Marinade *See recipe below.

 - 8 Chinese dried red chilies, split length wise and seeds removed

 - 4 garlic cloves, minced